D3vil-Design/K1-Hardware-Mods/K1 5015 Ben Fans/README.md

 ## INTRODUCTION
 I made this mod to help with heating the enclosure.
 It uses one or two 5015 24V blowers.
 I have the fans wired in parallel using the exhaust fan port since I don't use it (up to you).
-These bed fans were tested using an AC bed (110V, 500W).
+These bed fans were tested using an AC bed (110V, 500W) and the printer completely sealed.
 Chamber temps reached 60°c in just under 5 minutes and sabilized at 70°c in 10 minutes.
 The bed fans can work with the factory bed/bed heater but it won't be as effective.

 If you would like to support the team and future projects, consider visiting our [Patreon](https://www.patreon.com/D3vilDesign).
 We will be posting behind the scene projects in the future, beta access projects and other exclusive content to our [Patreon](https://www.patreon.com/D3vilDesign) supporters.
 All funds go directly to the development and support of the D3vil Design Team!